pnp/workshops/better-together/part1/1-setting-sharepoint-up.md

 You and your team will have to create everything you need to manage the conference.

-You talked to your friends in the IT department, and agree that you'll use the tools that are at your disposal -- like SharePoint and Power Apps -- to create what you need in time for the conference.
+You talked to your friends in the IT department, and agree that you'll use the tools that are at your disposal -- like SharePoint -- to manage the data you need for the conference.

 Hopefully, the IT team will be able to help improve your solution in time before the next conference.